Leonardo DiCaprio as Jay Gatsby, eagerly romantic millionaire and bootlegger

 Redford vs. DiCaprio

 This isn’t so much an issue of who wore it better; both Redford’s 1974 suit and DiCaprio’s 2013 suit share little in common other than the fact that both are pink linen three-piece suits with single-breasted jackets.
-For some, that’s enough.
-BAMF Style dives further.
+You can read more about several iconic suits worn in three adaptation of The Great Gatsby in this June 2019 BAMF Style post.

 Go Big or Go Home